artomweb/EVA-Checklist/README.md

 # EVA Checklist

-A typst template for creating NASA Gemini (1966) style checklists.
+A Typst template for creating NASA Gemini (1966) style checklists.
 See comparison with original below:

 |               Template                |                    NASA Gemini                     |
 | :-----------------------------------: | :------------------------------------------------: |